apache/cordova-docs/docs/en/4.0.0/guide/platforms/wp8/index.md

 - The [Windows Phone SDK](https://dev.windowsphone.com/en-us/downloadsdk).

+- In order to deploy via the command-line with the Windows Phone 8.0 SDK, the latest [Visual Studio 2012 Update](http://www.microsoft.com/en-us/download/details.aspx?id=39305) must be installed.

 To develop Cordova apps for Windows Phone devices, you may use a PC running Windows, but you may also develop on a Mac, either by running a virtual machine environment or by using Boot Camp to dual-boot a